matteoferla/rdkit_to_params/README.md

     template = AllChem.DeleteSubstructs(params.mol, Chem.MolFromSmiles('*'))
     AllChem.AssignBondOrdersFromTemplate(template, ligand)

+## Caveat: I do not know many things!

+### Chemical
+I suspect I am doing stuff weirdly and I am meant to create ligands via ``pyrosetta.rosetta.core.chemical`` and not via params files...
+If this is so let me know.
+I don't mind knowing I made a mistake!

+### Generic
+I like this generic atom type business, but I am not sure how to use them in RL.
+``from_mol(mol, generic=True)`` will make generic atom types.
+I made several guesses with the classic atom types and I am sure many things are wrong...

+### Rings and cis-trans
+I don't really understand what `CUT_BOND` does.
+It has to do with rings, `ADD_RING` is not implemented in the `from_mol` conversion as I think it's an old command.
+Does a cis-trans tautomer bond (say `C(=O)-C=O`) gets a `CHI` entry?
+I am assuming no, but not sure.

 ## To Do
 I have not coded yet, because I forgot:
 * ~~an auto-assignment of `NBR_ATOM` and `NBR_RADIUS` for `from_mol`.~~